SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Configuring_alarm_templates/Configuring_dynamic_alarm_thresholds.md

 > [!NOTE]
 >
 > - If you want to overrule the dynamic behavior for a certain limit and specify a fixed value instead, in the template editor, select the *Fixed* option for that limit.
-> - If normalization is triggered from the protocol, rather than from the template, up to DataMiner 9.5.1, the baseline editor is disabled.
-From DataMiner 9.5.1 onwards, baseline values are available as a read-only list.
+> - If normalization is triggered from the protocol, rather than from the template, baseline values are available as a read-only list.

 > [!TIP]
 > See also: [Rui’s Rapid Recap – Smart baseline](https://community.dataminer.services/video/ruis-rapid-recap-smart-baseline/) on DataMiner Dojo ![Video](~/user-guide/images/video_Duo.png)